DominicL3/turboSETI-ML/README.md

 Again, more options can be accessed via the `--help` flag.

+/% Write in what the csv file looks like and how to interpret it.

 ## Results
 The following are __real__ signals detected by the model!